nxdir-s/go-hexarch/README.md

 There are four main concepts/modules that define the core: **Domains**, **Entities**, **Services**, and **Value Objects**

-- `Domains` can be thought of as "Orchestrators/Interactors" for domain use cases.
+- `Domains` can be thought of as "Orchestrators" for domain use cases.
 They orchestrate multiple services and implement business rules and validation logic specific to a domain
 - `Entities` are the domain objects
 - `Services` handle any actions specific to an entity.
 - `Value Objects`